 The curriculum is inspired by the philosophy of Advaita (“not two”), and embraces a wide range of philosophical ideas, tapping into the wisdom of the great minds of East and West, including Plato, Socrates, the Buddha, Shakespeare, Emerson, and Shri Shantananda Saraswati.

-While the wisdom of East and West is presented, much of the learning that students experience comes from their fellow students and their own experience and innate wisdom.
+Much of the learning that students experience comes from their fellow students and their own innate wisdom.
 The tutors, who direct the classes, are ongoing students in the School who have been practicing Practical Philosophy for many years and generously offer their own insights.